bnjjj/fieldsValidator/README.md

 #Roadmap

-+ Make a function to validate fields with the configuration files of swagger-ui
++ Make a function to fetch automatically the configs of your swagger

 ---------
 Feel free to make pull request